FSipiano/newbieDictionary/README.md

 Stands for Single Page Application.
 A web app that loads with a single browser load.
 While the app can contain multiple "pages", these are either already pre-loaded, and displayed using Javascript; or content is fetched dynamically using an API without loading a new page (a loading icon may be displayed, or the content fetched in the background while the user scrolls)

 #### String -
 A string is a data type used in programming, such as an integer and floating point unit, but is used to represent text rather than numbers.
 It is comprised of a set of characters that can also contain spaces and numbers.
 For example, the word "hamburger" and the phrase "I ate 3 hamburgers" are both strings.
 Even "12345" could be considered a string, if specified correctly.
-Typically, programmers must enclose strings in quotation marks for the data to recognized as a string and not a number or variable name.
+Typically, programmers must enclose strings in quotation marks for the data to be recognized as a string and not a number or variable name.

 #### Syntactic sugar -
 Syntax within a programming language that is designed to make things easier to read or to express.